-Thus, by means of a controlled random walk, we can make the agent explore starting at $(0,0)$ with the goal being $(0, N)$ which looks spontaneous more or less, and different spontaneity from run to run.
-Clearly, however, it is not the result of an intelligent action.
+We can make an agent explore by a walk with a heuristic with an occasional random derail controlled by a random number.
+As shown in Figure 1, a walk starting at $(0,0)$ with the goal being $(N, 0)$ might be able to look like a spontaneous path more or less, and we can see a different spontaneity from run to run.
+Clearly, however, it is not a result of an intelligent action.